Photo By GaudiLab at Shutterstock

 Whether you need watch repair in Highlands Ranch, CO, watch engraving, or even if you have an antique watch that you would like appraised, you can count on Matheu’s Fine Watches & Jewelry to provide you with superior service each and every single time.
 All of our watchmakers are factory trained and we have CW21 Certified by the American Watchmakers and Clockmakers Institute (AWCI) on site.
 This certification has the most stringent standards for watchmakers performing repair, restoration, and service work on watches.
 With one of the largest service centers in the metropolitan Denver, CO we are not only able to provide watch repair in Highlands Ranch, CO but to the entire 50 states as well.

 Matheu’s Fine Watches & Jewelry is also a factory-authorized service center for Cartier, Tag Heuer, Philip Stein, Swiss Army and many more brands.
-When you use Matheu’s Fine Watches & Jewelry for your watch repair in Highlands Ranch, CO, you can rest assured knowing that you will receive our (2) two-year warranty on major watch repairs that we provide.
+When you use Matheu’s Fine Watches & Jewelry for your watch repair in Highlands Ranch, CO, you can rest assured knowing that you will receive our (3) three-year warranty on major watch repairs that we provide.
 If you are looking for the best watch repair service center throughout the United States, you cannot go wrong when you choose Matheu’s Fine Watches & Jewelry.
 With certifications from not only AWCI but SAWTA too, we not only stand out from the pack; we lead it.”